 Turning our attention to the 1 Month Treasury which was 0.52% on January 3rd, and looking at today things get pretty interesting, we now have that 1 Month Treasury at 1%.
 What we’ve seen here is a flattening of the yield curve.
 The short end of the yield curve, the 1 Month Treasury, that is what The Fed is manipulating.

 The 10 Year Treasury is telling us a different story, it’s telling us that there is no money velocity and no threat of inflation.
 We anticipate that this 10 Year Treasury will vacillate, and I’ve said this before, between 2-2.5% for the balance of this decade.
 The only way we really see that turn around is seeing money velocity increase, and I will plan to address money velocity with you during next month’s segment.

 Thank you for joining me for this July Monthly Economic Update.
 I hope you all have a wonderful and prosperous August and I look forward to talking to you towards the first part of September.
-If I raised any questions, concerns, or anything you want to talk to an advisor about please give us a call here at the office at 913-393-1000 or fill out the form below.
+If I raised any questions, concerns, or anything you want to talk to an advisor about please give us a call here at the office at 913-393-1000 or schedule a complimentary consultation below.